Piecing Together Canada's History

 edition of the Canadian Quilter Magazine

-which is distributed across Canada.
+which is distributed across Canada and the world.

 Stories, Traditions and Superstitions